agate-lang/agate/README.md

-# Agate, a simple and embeddable programming language

 ![Agate](agate.png)

+## Agate, a simple and embeddable programming language
-Agate is a simple object-oriented language with a familiar syntax.
-It is largely inspired by [Wren](https://wren.io/) with some different choices.

-It can be embedded in any application (e.g. games).
-Only three files are necessary: `agate.h`, `agate.c`, `core.inc`, and that's all.
-You can copy them in your source tree, and add `agate.c` in your compilation list.
+Agate is a scripting language with a simple yet powerful object-oriented syntax written in C99.
+It can easily be embedded in any application (e.g. games) with only three files to copy in your source tree.
+It has decent performance thanks to a bytecode virtual machine and a single pass compiler.

+### Hello World!

 ```
 IO.println("Hello World!") #> Hello World!